PaloAltoNetworks/prisma-cloud-docs/api/descriptions/collections/name_usages_get.md

-Retrieves all policies which use the specified collection.
+Retrieves all policies that uses a specified collection.

 To invoke this endpoint in the Console UI: